Santa María–Calatrava Treaty: The treaty

 In 1833, King Ferdinand VII died.
-He had ascended to the throne shortly before the wars for the independence of the American colonies began, leaving Spain in a terrible economic situation.
-He was succeeded by his daughter Isabella II, who was then a minor, so her mother Maria Cristina assumed the regency of the country, coinciding with the start of the First Carlist War due to the conflict of succession with Carlos María Isidro de Borbón, brother of Ferdinand VII.
-For this reason, María Cristina decided to adopt a more liberal attitude towards her government in order to attract popular support.
-This would be reflected, also, in a more open position regarding relations with the American countries to motivate trade and reactivate the damaged Spanish economy.
+He had ascended to the throne shortly before the start of the Spanish American wars of independence, which left the Iberian Peninsula in a terrible economic situation.
+He was succeeded by his daughter Isabella II, who was a minor at the time, so her mother Maria Christina assumed the regency of the kingdom, coinciding with the outbreak of the First Carlist War, due to a succession conflict with Carlos María Isidro de Borbón, Ferdinand VII's brother.
+Because of this, Maria Christina decided to adopt a more liberal stance regarding her government to garner popular support.
+This would also be reflected in a more open posture regarding relations with the new American nations to promote trade and reactivate the damaged Spanish economy.

+Another influence for the signing of this treaty was Mexico's efforts before the Holy See to obtain recognition as a sovereign state, carried out by the priest Francisco Pablo Vázquez.
+The Holy See would grant this recognition to Mexico on November 29, 1836, that is, a month before the signing of the Santa María-Calatrava treaty.

-In 1835, Mexico appointed Miguel Santa María, who was already minister in the United Kingdom, as minister plenipotentiary to sign the peace treaty.
-For its part, the Spanish Regency appointed José María Calatrava.
+In 1835, Mexico, also facing severe internal problems (Zacatecas Rebellion and Texas Independence), appointed Miguel Santa María as plenipotentiary minister, who was already a minister in the United Kingdom, to sign the peace treaty.
+For its part, the Spanish regency appointed José María Calatrava.
 The treaty was signed in Madrid on December 28, 1836.

-It was published in Mexico on March 4, 1838.
+In Mexico, the publication of the treaty was made by edict only, following the verification of ratification in both countries on March 4, 1838.